simonmichael/hledger_site/essentials.md

     assets:cash              $10.00
 ```

-You can run reports directly from the csv, but I like to import it into the
+You can run reports directly from the csv, but I like to import the new
-main journal, keeping things in one place.
-The import command ignores csv
+transactions into the main journal, keeping things in one place.
+The import
-records it has seen before, saving the latest dates in .latest.SomeBank.csv.
+command ignores csv records it has seen before, saving the latest dates in
-This works for most csv files - you can try a dry run first:
+.latest.SomeBank.csv.
+This works for most csv files - you can try a dry run
+first:

 ```shell
 $ hledger import *.csv --dry-run